 Can the building owner claim renovations that were completed by the previous owner?

 Yes.
 Anything in the property that is part of a previous renovation will be estimated by our Quantity

-example, new plumbing, waterproofing and electrical wiring.
+Surveyors and deductions are calculated accordingly.
 For capital works improvements to qualify

 How long will it take to get my schedule?

 Once we have collected all of the details we need, it usually takes between five-seven days for our

 team to prepare your property’s BMT Tax Depreciation Schedule.

 Do you inspect properties?

 BMT inspects properties unless it is an off-the-plan property then we can work off the contract.